About the Journal

 Reimbursement for attending a symposium – Yes No

 A fee for speaking – Yes No

-A fee for organising education – Yes No
+A fee for organizing education – Yes No

 Funds for research – Yes No

 Funds for a member of staff – Yes No

 Gifts exceeding €60 per year – Yes No

 2. Have you, in the past 5 years, been employed by an organization that may in any way gain or lose financially from the results of your study or the conclusions of your review, editorial, or letter?
 Please mark the ‘yes’ or ‘no’.
 If you answer yes, please give details in the appropriate section later in this form.

 3. Do you hold any stocks or shares in an organization that may in any way gain or lose financially from the results of your study or the conclusions of your review, editorial, or letter?
 Please mark ‘yes’ or ‘no’.
 If you answer yes, please give details in the appropriate section later in this form.

 4. Have you acted as an expert witness on the subject of your study, review, editorial, or letter?
 Please mark ‘yes’ or ‘no’.
 If you answer yes, please give details in the appropriate section later in this form.